Up and downloading files to Navico NOS chart plotters

 If you use a command line FTP client, you can use scripting (shell files on macOS and CMD or powershell on Windows) to repeat the file transfer.
 For instance, you can create a desktop button that just transfers all GPX routes from a particular directory to your plotter.
 This means one-time up-front more work, but then an easier time once you need to do the transfer.
 I like this as it allows me to swap in easy time (in harbour) for hard times (out sailing).

-Probably the simplest to use is curl as it is already installed on macOS and (really recent) versions of MS Windows 10 and 11.
-Open a terminal or “DOS box” and type curl and <enter> and see what happens.
-If it works, type curl --help and <enter>, and read through.
+and <enter>, and read through.
 If it doesn’t, on macOS you’re doing something wrong.
 On Windows, upgrade your installation and if that doesn’t help, install curl yourself — either install git for windows which includes curl, or the chocolatey package manager.

 Curl is brilliant, but can be a bit overwhelming.
 Here are some examples to get you started.
 Note that zeus is the name of my plotter, just replace with your plotter’s name or IP address.

-Find out which directories are available:
+Find out which directories are available:curl ftp://zeus/userdata/

 Download all screenshots on macOS: